Tuesday, 31 December 2019

 • Faster or slower forming due to span width.
 With greater span, gravity pulls the glass into the mould more quickly than with a small span.

-• Gravity acts on things of greater thickness more quickly than those of lighter weight.
-So a thick piece will form more quickly than the same sized thin piece.
+• Gravity acts on things of greater thickness more quickly than those of lighter weight, given equal temperatures throughout.

 • Surface tension (affected by viscosity and heat) is affected by gravity also.
-The glass will attempt to draw up or spread out to about 7 mm if there is enough heat, time, and low viscosity.
+The glass will attempt to draw up or spread out to about 7 mm if there is enough heat, time, and low viscosity at full fuse temperatures.
+At higher temperatures it will spread further as the lower viscosity allows.

 • The effect of gravity causes upper pieces to thin lower ones, as it presses down while the glass is plastic.
 This has the effect of making the colour of the lower piece less strong.

-More information on each of these effects can be found throughout this blog.
+More information on each of these effects can be found throughout this blog and in the eBook Low Temperature Kilnforming available from Bullseye and Etsy.

 No comments: